-Yes, it can be tempting to pay someone to complete your license application quickly, but it can cost you twice to four times the price of doing it legally.
-And if your license is found to be fake, you’ll be charged a fine and banned from getting a real license for two years.
+Yes, it can be tempting to pay someone to complete your license application quickly.
+But it can cost you two to four times the price of doing it legally.
+If your license is found to be fake, you’ll be charged a fine and banned from getting a real license for two years.

-With enough preparation and a few tricks, though, you can get your license in 3 to 4 hours, or even earlier, barring any IT or system error at the LTO.
+With enough preparation, though, the process of getting your license may take only 3 to 4 hours, or even shorter, barring any IT or system error at the LTO.

 Good thing, LTO now accepts medical certificates issued by any licensed and practicing physician, making it possible to get a driver’s license faster.

 To speed things up, take a medical exam at least one day up to 60 days before applying for a license.
 LTO accepts medical certificates issued within 60 days prior to a driver’s license application.
 You can download a copy of the medical certificate from the LTO website.